 Jonathan Eig, author of Ali: A Life, has written five books, three of them New York Times best sellers.
 He was born in Brooklyn and graduated from Northwestern University’s Medill School of Journalism.
 A former staff writer for The Wall Street Journal, Eig has also written for The New York Times, The New Yorker online, and The Washington Post, among other publications.
 His first book, Luckiest Man: The Life and Death of Lou Gehrig, won the Casey Award for best baseball book of the year.
 Ali was named winner of PEN/ESPN Award for Literary Sportswriting and the Times Sports Biography of the Year.

 Emma Copley Eisenberg, author of The Third Rainbow Girl, has published stories and essays in VQR, the Paris Review, Granta, The New Republic, McSweeney’s and numerous others.
 Her work has won fellowships or awards from the Millay Colony, the Elizabeth George Foundation, Longreads Best Crime Reporting 2017, the Deadline Club, the New York Association of Black Journalists, the Tin House Summer Workshop, and Lambda Literary.

-As a selection for the 2018 Festival’s Pop-Up Book Club, this author’s book has a discussion guide available HERE.
+As a selection for the 2020 Festival’s Pop-Up Book Club, read an interview with the author HERE.